systemd/systemd/docs/FILE_DESCRIPTOR_STORE.md

 If set to values > 0, the fdstore is enabled.
-When invoked the service may now (asynchronously) upload file descriptors to the fdstore via the [`sd_pid_notify_with_fds()`](https://www.freedesktop.org/software/systemd/man/sd_pid_notify_with_fds.html) API call (or an equivalent reimplementation).
+When invoked the service may now (asynchronously) upload file descriptors to the fdstore via the [`sd_pid_notify_with_fds()`](https://www.freedesktop.org/software/systemd/man/sd_pid_notify_with_fds.html) API call (or an equivalent re-implementation).
 When uploading the fds it is necessary to set the `FDSTORE=1` field in the message, to indicate what the fd is intended for.
 It's recommended to also set the `FDNAME=…` field to any string of choice, which may be used to identify the fd later.